ucsb-teaching-cs/s21/staff.md

 ---
 layout: page
 title: Who We Are
-description: A listing of all the course members.
+description: A listing of all course members.
 nav_order: 3
 ---